jzhang46/uuid_format/README.md

 # uuid_format
-Convert iOS UUID between canonical and crashlog format, and find matched file path if available.
+Convert iOS UUID between canonical and crashlog format, and find matched file path if available (using mdfind).

 ## Usage: